spdx/spdx-3-model/model/AI/Properties/modelExplainability.md

 ## Description

-A free form text that lists the different explainability mechanisms (such as SHAP, or other model specific explainability mechanisms) that can be used to explain the model.
+A free-form text that lists the different explainability mechanisms (such as SHAP, or other model specific explainability mechanisms) that can be used to explain the model.

 ## Metadata